FranciscoCeriani/portal-astral-back/README.md

 # Portal Astral

-This an API to manage the subjets of an university.
+This is an API to manage the subjects of an university.

 ## Running